eNMS-automation/eNMS/README.md

 # Introduction

-eNMS is an open source web application designed to help automate networks graphically.
+eNMS is an Open Source Software entirely focused on network automation.

 ![eNMS](readme/introduction.png)

 It encompasses the following aspects of network automation:
-- **Configuration management**: commit/rollback of a configuration via NAPALM.
+- **Configuration Management Service**: Commit / Rollback of a configuration with Napalm.
-- **Ansible support**: sending and managing ansible playbooks.
+- **Ansible Service**: Sending and managing Ansible playbooks.
-- **Custom scripts**: any python script is automatically turned into an eNMS script and added to the web UI.
+- **Custom Services**: Any of your python scripts can be automatically integrated into the web UI.
-- **Workflows**: Scripts can be combined together graphically in a workflow.
+- **Workflows**: Services can be combined together graphically in a workflow.
-- **Scheduling**: any task (script or workflow) can be scheduled to start and end at specific times, periodically or not.
+- **Scheduling**: Services and Workflows can be scheduled to start at a later time, or run periodically.
+- **Event-driven automation**: Services and workflows can be triggered by an external event (ReST call or Syslog message).

-eNMS provides a way to automate networks graphically, in a few simple steps:
+Automate your network in a few simple steps:

 # 1. Network creation

-Nodes and links can be created either one by one by specifying all properties manually, or all at once by importing an Excel spreadsheet.
+Nodes and links can be created either one by one, or all at once by importing an Excel spreadsheet.
 Once created, all objects are displayed in a sortable and searchable table, from which they can be edited and deleted.
 A dashboard provides a graphical overview of all objects with dynamic charts.

 Dashboard                           |  Inventory